joshspeagle/arxivy/README.md

 ## LLM API

 Configurations, API settings, and aliases for LLMs can be found in `config/llm.yaml`.
+Currently, support is provided for external models through OpenAI, Anthropic, and Google APIs.
+Support for local models is provided through Ollama and LM Studio, as well as custom local APIs in either Ollama or OpenAI format.
+See the `config/llm.yaml` file for examples of how to specify these models.

 ## Project Status

 - ✅ Paper fetching (Step 1)
-- ⏳ LLM scoring (Step 2)
+- ✅ LLM scoring (Step 2)
 - ⏳ PDF processing (Step 3)
 - ⏳ Summarization (Step 4)
 - ⏳ Final scoring (Step 5)